hashgraph/hedera-services/docs/scheduled-transactions/revised-spec.md

 ```
 message ScheduleCreateTransactionBody {
-  TransactionBody scheduledTransactionBody = 1; // The scheduled transaction; its TransactionID must not be set
+  SchedulableTransactionBody scheduledTransactionBody = 1; // The scheduled transaction; its TransactionID must not be set
   string memo = 2; // An optional memo with a UTF-8 encoding of no more than 100 bytes
   Key adminKey = 3; // An optional Hedera key which can be used to sign a `ScheduleDelete` and remove the schedule
   bool executeImmediatelyOnValidSignatures = 4; // May the scheduled transaction be executed as soon as its schedule has enough signing keys?
 MUST be `true`.
   AccountID scheduledPayerAccountID = 5; // The id of the account to be charged the service fee for the scheduled transaction at the consensus time that it executes (if ever).
 }
 ```

+The new `SchedulableTransactionBody` message is a strict subset of the `TransactionBody` message which omits the top-level `TransactionID`, `nodeAccountID`, and `transactionValidDuration` fields; and does not allow the `ScheduleCreateTransactionBody` and `ScheduleSignTransactionBody` messages in its `data` element.

 In release `0.13.0`, the fourth field has incomplete support, as stated in the comments above.
 That is,
  - Only schedules that permit immediate execution of their scheduled transaction given enough signing keys may be created.